aniluvce/nodejs-deploy/README.md

 # Node Hello World

-Simple node.js app that servers "A Monk in Cloud"
+Simple node.js app that servers "A NodeJS in Cloud"

 Great for testing simple deployments on Cloud